davideberly/GeometricTools/README.md

 everything in the repository.
 Please read the [Installation and Release Notes](https://github.com/davideberly/GeometricTools/blob/master/GTE/Gte7p2InstallationRelease.pdf) to understand what is expected of your development environment.

-## Known 3rd Party Problems ##

-* After installing NVIDIA GeForce driver version 531.18, all my DirectX 11 samples throw 2 exceptions in D3D11CreateDevice, both tagged as Poco::NotFoundException.
-  If you continue execution after these exceptions, the applications perform correctly.
-When the D3D11 device is released, another Poco::NotFoundException is generated.
-You can continue execution after this exception.
-The exceptions still occur through driver version 546.65 released on 17 January 2024.
-Driver version 551.52 has been released on 13 February 2024; the exceptions no longer occur.

- * On shutting down the DX11 graphics in application, Intel(R) Iris(R) Xe Graphics
-  driver version 31.0.101.4146 throws two C++ exceptions (in igc64.dll).
-The first is MONZA\::DdiThreadingContext&lt;MONZA::AdapterTraits_Gen12LP&gt;\::msg_end and the second is MONZA\::IgcThreadingContext&lt;MONZA::AdapterTraits_Gen12LP&gt;\::msg_end.
-These exceptions can be ignored.

-  ## Geometric Tools Library (GTL) ##
-  This is a major update of GTE.
-I am starting to push the initial distribution.
-  This will take some time.